muak/AiForms.SettingsView/README.md

     * When moving next page or showing a dialog, whether keep the cell selected until being back to the page.
 * AccentColor
     * Picker checkbox color.
+* UseNaturalSort
+	* Whether use NaturalSort as sort method. default false.
+	* If true, for example, if  the order is normally  "1,10,2,3,4", is "1,2,3,4,10".
+	* This option may not correctly work if not used Japanese language.

 ## EntryCell